Mercenary: 17th and 18th centuries

-The mercenary soldiers thus fell out of favour and was replaced by the professional soldier.
+The mercenary soldiers thus fell out of favor and was replaced by the professional soldier.
+Jean Martinet was a severe drillmaster, which made him unpopular among his troops, and "vigorously imposed discipline on both men and officers: henceforward the latter had to obey commands given to them by superior officers regardless of their own social status."
+Martinet revolutionized the early modern army by instituting a standardized system capable of turning raw recruits into a disciplined fighting force, thereby eliminating the mercenaries, who had been the mainstays of earlier armies.
+He also introduced the bayonet and the depot system into the French army, which put a stop to the army feeding off the enemy land, making war more humane and effective.
+The English word martinet derives from the general's last name.

 To augment the army, major European powers like France, Britain, the Dutch Republic and Spain contracted regiments from Switzerland, the Southern Netherlands (modern day Belgium), and several smaller German states.
 About a third of the infantry regiments of the French Royal Army prior to the French Revolution were recruited from outside France.
 The largest single group were the twelve Swiss regiments (including the Swiss Guard).
 Other units were German and one Irish Brigade (the "Wild Geese") had originally been made up of Irish volunteers.
 By 1789 difficulties in obtaining genuinely Irish recruits had led to German and other foreigners making up the bulk of the rank and file.
 The officers however continued to be drawn from long established Franco-Irish families.
 During the reign of Louis XV there was also a Scottish (Garde Écossaise), a Swedish (Royal-Suédois), an Italian (Royal-Italien) and a Walloon (Horion-Liegeois) regiment recruited outside the borders of France.
 The foreign infantry regiments comprised about 20,000 men in 1733, rising to 48,000 at the time of the Seven Years' War and being reduced in numbers thereafter.